mvdh7/pytzer/docs/index.md

 # Pytzer v0.4.3

+***May 2021: a totally new version is in development!
+If you want to use Pytzer, I advise you to wait for that.***

 **Pytzer** is a Python 3.6+ implementation of the Pitzer model for chemical activities in aqueous solutions [[P91](references/#P91)].

 ## Installation